 The Philippine Embassy in London made a new process to submit the required to documents first and they will send you an appointment for your Oath taking ceremony.
 The PH embassy might request additional documents if needed.
 The embassy’s document cut-off is every Wednesday, if your documents have been processed and verified before Wednesday, you can have your Oath Taking on Friday of the same week.

-I applied my re-acquisition / retention application in the Philippine Embassy – London.
+I applied for my re-acquisition / retention application at the Philippine Embassy – London.
 The application and requirements are pretty straightforward.

 Requirements on how to apply for dual citizenship in the Philippine Embassy:

 Note: This citizenship application form is from the Philippine Embassy in London.
-Applicants must sign their name as it appears in their foreign naturalization certificate or foreign passport.
-In case of change of name, you must state the name appearing in your birth certificate or the old Philippine passport.
+Applicants must sign their name as it appears on their foreign naturalization certificate or foreign passport.
+In case of a change of name, you must state the name appearing on your birth certificate or the old Philippine passport.